omsi-exhibits/Nakaya_Electronics/README.md

 # Nakaya Electronics Details

 ## Theory of Operation
-The Nakaya Electronics are composed of a mainboard that a ItsyBitsy32u4 microcontroller is socketed into it.
+The Nakaya Electronics are composed of a mainboard that a ItsyBitsy32u4 microcontroller is socketed into.
 The mainboard connects to 4 sensor boards and 4 led light boards.
 Each Sensor board has 12 reed switches that are read by 2 shift in registers.
 Each light board has a 24 rgbw neoPixel ring attached.
 The software for the microcontroller checks each Sensor board for the snow pucks that correspond as a correct answer to the description of the snow for that section.
 Each section has 2 answers that work.
-When a correct answer is placed in the slot the light board fades in a color and then does a sparkle animation.
+When a correct answer is placed in the slot the light board fades in a light in the center of the snowflake and the mainboard triggers a sound.
 When the piece is removed the light fades out.

 The way the software works is that there are Sensor object instances that each loop read the sensor data store it in a data object and then there is some logic that checks wether or not a correct sensor has been just places or has been just removed.
 This in turn calls the led modules trigger functions that begin fading in or fading out.
-Power supply
+The same logic is also responsible to trigger sounds to play when the pieces are inserted or removed.
+If all 4 of the same type of snowflake are in the correct slots a victory sound will play.

 ### Updating software
 The software is built using platformio.
 You can use Arduino IDE by copying the src folder